aws/credentials-fetcher/README.md

 ```
 sudo journalctl -u credentials-fetcher.service -f
 ```

+### ECS
-7. To see credentials-fetcher in action, run `systemctl restart ecs`
+1. To see credentials-fetcher in action in ECS, run `systemctl restart ecs`
-8. Launch a new task from the AWS console
+2. Launch a new task from the AWS console
 ```bash
 ECS > Credentials-fetcher-ecs-load-test > Tasks > Run new task
 # Stop any currently running task